-In distributed key generation schemes all the group members (or a chosen subset), contribute shares in a round of message exchanges to generate a common group key.
-Key agreement for secure multicast using hidden fractional keys (HFK), proposed in [Poovendran, 1999], is an example.
+Distributed key generation schemes do not place key generation responsibilities on any one node.
+All the group members (or a chosen subset), contribute shares in a round of message exchanges to generate a common group key.
+Key agreement for secure multicast using hidden fractional keys (HFK), proposed in [Poovendran, 1999], initially require a trusted third party to bootstrap all the members participating in the group key generation.
+Subsequently the members go through a round of message exchanges, in which each contributes a share to generate the group key.
 The scheme does not handle membership changes well.
-A suite of protocols have been proposed in [Steiner et al., 2000] for fully distributed group key agreement.
+A suite of protocols have been proposed in [Steiner et al., 1996; Steiner et al., 2000] for fully distributed group key agreement between a set of participating entities without any trusted third party or any security assumptions about the participating nodes.
 In this system, the computational burden on each entity for generating the group key, can be prohibitively high for large groups.
 Both the preceding protocols, and distributed schemes in general, require that all members participating in the key setup are aware of one another, and can send messages in order to the others.
 This is not necessarily true in several group situations, such as IP multicast.
-Also, the protocols in general suffer from a high overhead in communication for key generation when applied to large groups.
-Several other distributed protocols have been proposed in [Burmester and Desmedt, 1994; Steer et al., 1990]; all are susceptible to similar inefficiency problems in large groups.
+Also, the protocols in general suffer from a high overhead in communication for key generation when applied to large groups..
+Several other distributed protocols based have been proposed in [Ingemarsson et al., 1982; Burmester and Desmedt, 1994; Steer et al., 1990]; all are susceptible to similar inefficiency problems in large groups.

 A family of protocols have been proposed for key management based on logical trees, originally in [Wong et al., 2000; Wallner et al., 1999].
 The original protocol is called the Logical Key Hierarchy (LKH).
-The centralized logical tree-based protocols have a group controller (GC), who constructs a logical key tree with the group members at the leaf nodes of the tree.
-The internal nodes of the tree are usually logical nodes and correspond to the key encrypting keys (KEK) which are used to securely transport key updates to the group.
+They are mostly centralized, with a few distributed variations.
+The centralized logical tree-based protocols have a group controller (GC), who constructs a logical key tree with the group members as the leaves of the tree.
+The internal nodes of the tree are the key encrypting keys (KEK) which are used to securely transport key updates to the group.
 The root of the tree is the session key or traffic encrypting key (TEK).
 The key tree protocols have logarithmic communication, storage and computation complexity.
 These protocols scale very well to large groups.
 Their primary drawback is the use of a centralized GC; [Rodeh et al., 2000] has suggested a distributed version that does not have a GC.
 Various modifications to the original LKH protocol have been made that try to reduce the communication and computational complexity, for example, [Canetti et al., 1999; Perrig et al., 2001].